 CFM & MPH

-• The Husqvarna 525BX's MPH of 192 beats the 170 MPH of the Husqvarna 125B.
-It therefore expels air faster and should aid you blowing leaves on grass or lifting heavy debris (acorns, etc.) and wet leaves more effectively.
+• MPH: The MPH of the Husqvarna 525BX, at 192, modestly exceeds the 170 MPH of the Husqvarna 125B, allowing it to blow leaves on grass or lift heavy debris (acorns, etc.) and wet leaves more effectively.

 TL;DR